openedx/openedx-events/docs/concepts/events-vs-filters.rst

 to be executed when the event is triggered.
 These functions can extend the functionality of the platform or perform additional processing based on the event data.

-For a more detailed explanation of Open edX Events, see the `Open edX Events`_ document.
+For a more detailed explanation of Open edX Events, see the rest of the Open edX Events documentation.

 Filters
 -------